shashotoNur/commlog-viewer/readme.md

 ## Usage

-Using the Calls & SMS Viewer is incredibly simple.
+Using the Commlog Viewer is incredibly simple.
 You don't need any special software—just a modern web browser.

 ### Step 1: Get the Viewer

 Since this app is a single HTML file, you can get it in two ways:

-1.  **Directly from GitHub Pages:** Access the live version of the app hosted on [GitHub Pages](https://shashotonur.github.io/calls-sms-viewer/).
+1.  **Directly from GitHub Pages:** Access the live version of the app hosted on [GitHub Pages](https://shashotonur.github.io/commlog-viewer/).
 2.  **Download the Code:** Clone the repository or download the `index.html` file to your computer.

 ### Step 2: Open the Viewer